-Clemson psychologist’s study will track public perception of Aug.
+Clemson psychologist’s study tracks public perception of Aug.
 21 eclipse

 CLEMSON, South Carolina — In ancient times, total solar eclipses were known to terrify people who were bewildered by what was happening — without warning — in the sky.
 While modern day science has quieted these fears, our perceptions of a total solar eclipse are still likely to differ from person to person and place to place.